TorresEdwin/SpeakATX/README.md

 - Main language
 - Area of Austin

+Media:
+- Company Image
-Media: Company Image, Link to site
+- Link to site

 Connections:
+- Local Non-English Communities: Community for the language this job is in
+- Local Translation Services: Translation services for people that speak the language this job is in

 # Three Questions We Will Answer
 - Where can I find an English translator in my area?
 - What communities in the area could I relate to?